 In 1893, after studying for a teaching degree, Lou pursued a degree in geology at Stanford University.
 It was there she met Herbert Hoover, and the two became friends.
 They were married on February 10, 1899, and the next day they left for China.

 Under contract to the Chinese government, Herbert Hoover investigated the conditions in Chinese mines and made recommendations for improvement.
 The Hoovers settled in the port city of Tientsin, where Lou learned to speak and write Chinese.
 In June 1900, a political uprising known as the Boxer Rebellion forced the Hoovers and other foreigners to take refuge for about a month.

 For the next 14 years they traveled the world.
 Lou gave birth to two sons, Herbert Jr. in 1903 and Allan in 1907, and continued to assist her husband in his work.
-As a hobby during those years, Lou translated De Re Metallica, a 1565 manual on mining and metallurgy, from Latin into English, and her husband added explanatory notes.
-They published their work in 1912 to much acclaim.
+During those years, Lou and Herbert Hoover translated from Latin to English, De Re Metallica, an encyclopedia on mining written in 1565 by Georgius Agricola.
+They were both awarded the Gold Medal for lifetime achievement by the International Mining and Metallurgical Society for this work.

 In the midst of these travels, Lou returned once to Iowa.
 In May 1905, enroute from London to New York to California with her son Herbert, she stopped in Waterloo for two days.
 It was her first trip back to Iowa in 20 years.